Configure Feeds¶

 String |

 A foreign key is a column in a data table that acts as primary key and can be used for deterministic matching of records.
 A record pair is assigned an exact match score (5.0) when foreign keys contain identical values during pairwise comparison.
 The fk-[namespace] semantic tag identifies a field as a foreign key.
 A foreign key semantic tag must be namespaced.
 For example: fk-customer, fk-interaction, fk-audience, or fk-brand.
 A foreign key semantic tag may be applied to any column in any data source, but should be associated with a field that can also act as a primary key for that data source and is present in other tables.
 A foreign key may be used once within a table.
 A table may have more than one foreign key.
 For example, if a data source contains customer and audience identifiers, apply fk-customer to the customer identifier and fk-audience to the audience identifier.
-Tip What happens to foreign keys in the Unified_Coalesced table?
+Tip What happens to foreign keys in the Unified Coalesced table?

-Note If foreign keys are linked together by a trivial duplicate they will appear in the Unified_Preprocessed_Raw table as a comma-separated list. |
+Note If foreign keys are linked together by a trivial duplicate they will appear in the Unified Preprocessed Raw table as a comma-separated list. |

 |